College of Physicians & Surgeons of Mumbai: Establishment

-Surgeon General H W. Stevenson was unanimously elected as Founder President, while Dr. Temulji B. Nariman and Col. C. H. L. Meyer were elected as Vice-Presents.
+Surgeon General H W. Stevenson was unanimously elected as founder president, while Dr. Temulji B. Nariman and Col. C. H. L. Meyer were elected as vice-presidents.
 The college committee converted itself into the first Council of the college.
 Then the constitution was drafted and passed unanimously.

 Administration office

 CPS is situated in the prime locality of Mumbai near KEM Hospital, Parel, and its office comprises an area of approximately 80,000 sq. feet in a five-storied building having different departments.
 The CPS has four lecture halls and four examination halls, which accommodates approximately 500 students.

-Fellowship and Diploma
+Fellowship and diploma

-College of Physicians and Surgeons of Mumbai offers 3-year Fellowship and 2-year Diploma courses.
+College of Physicians and Surgeons of Mumbai offers 3-year fellowship and 2-year diploma courses.
 Both courses are full-time stipendiary hospital positions allowing the holder an entry onto the specialist register.